Learn more about the limited time waiver for the Public Service Loan Forgiveness (PSLF) program.

-VSAC administers more than 120 scholarships available to Vermont residents.
+VSAC administers more than 150 scholarships available to Vermont residents (unless otherwise specified in the description).
 And we want to encourage you to apply!

 High school students and parents, learn more about the financial aid process.

-Please note: Although the deadline has passed for all VSAC-assisted scholarships, students can still apply for other scholarships.
-Check pages 39–51 of the booklet for scholarships with deadlines open through July 30.
+Please note: Although the deadline has passed for all VSAC-assisted scholarships, students can still apply for the scholarships that are administered by other organizations.
+Refer to the "Other Scholarships" section on pages 47–62 of the VSAC scholarship booklet for all deadlines through July 30th.

 Before you get started on applying for VSAC-assisted scholarships, here are 3 things you should know:

-To apply for a VSAC-assisted scholarship, you’ll need to determine which scholarships you’re eligible for, complete the Unified Scholarship Application (USA, a single application for all VSAC-assisted scholarships), and submit required documents.
+To apply for a VSAC-assisted scholarship or a forgivable loan, you’ll need to determine which scholarships or forgivable loan you’re eligible for, complete the Unified Scholarship Application (USA, a single application for all VSAC-assisted scholarships), and submit required documents.
 Look in the VSAC scholarships booklet for a list of all available scholarships.

-Please note: Although the deadline has passed for all VSAC-assisted scholarships, students can still apply for other scholarships.
-Check pages 39–51 of the booklet for scholarships with deadlines open through July 30.
+After the deadline for VSAC-assisted scholarships passes, students can still apply for others that are administered by other organizations.
+Refer to the "Other Scholarships" section of the VSAC scholarship booklet for all deadlines open through July.

 VSAC ID: A unique code for each scholarship that you’ll need in order to complete the USA.
 Write down the VSAC ID of any scholarships you’re interested in as you go through the booklet.